cthibaultatx/arr-content-syle-guide/brand-guidelines/color-principles.md

 ### Supporting colors

-These colors are used primarily as accent colors, and should be used to add variety to page content and illustrations.
-They should never overpower the core brand colors.
+Supporting colors are used to add variety to page content and illustrations.

 {::nomarkdown}
 <div class="swatches">